 - Send a final transcript to AMCAS with final spring grades once spring grades are posted.
 Directions for Duke transcripts.

 - Finalize the list of schools to which you will apply.

 - Questions about how to complete your applications?
 Please start by reading the Guide for Duke Students & Alumni Applying to Medical School.
 Many FAQs are answered in that document.

 - Register for CASPer to take it in June or July

-- Submit your AMCAS application as soon as the application service opens for submission in late May or early June.
-AMCAS will announce the date mid spring.
+- Submit your AMCAS application as soon as the application service opens for submission on May 28, 2020

 - Complete CASPer if required or recommended by any of the medical schools you have applied to.

 - The application service will then verify your application, i.e., will check and verify the listing of your courses and grades.
 If you submit your application in the first week of June, verification may take a few days or a week.
 If you submit your application in mid/late June or July, verification may take several weeks.
 This delays the transmission of your application to medical schools.
 If there are errors or inaccuracies during the verification process, you may submit an Academic Change Request to be reviewed by AMCAS.
 After the review, the request can either be granted or denied.

 - Request your Committee Letter be uploaded after your application is verified by emailing a PDF of your verified application to the HPA Office to email@example.com.
 This tells us that your application is complete and ready to send to medical schools.
 We will then write and upload your Committee Letter to the application service within 10 business days of receiving all required information.